Non-Invertible Anyon Condensation and Level-Rank Dualities: Introduction

 Note that the central charges of the first infinite family of Maverick cosets in \eqref{maverickintro} match those of the parafermion CFTs \cite{Fateev:1985mm,DiFrancesco:1997nk}, so it is natural to suggest that this infinite Maverick family reproduces the parafermions.
 The parafermions also have two standard coset descriptions given by the $SU(2)_{k}/U(1)_{2k}$, or $(SU(k)_{1} \times SU(k)_{1})/SU(k)_{2}$ cosets \cite{DiFrancesco:1997nk}.
 We therefore conjecture the infinite series of dualities:

-for some suitable collection of condensable non-abelian anyons $\mathcal{A}_{k}$ on the left-hand side.
+for some suitable collection of condensable non-abelian anyons $\mathcal{A}_{k}$ on the left-hand side (see eqs. \eqref{algebra1} and \eqref{algebra2} for a specific proposal for this collection of condensable anyons).
 Below in Section \ref{TSPMfromLevelRank} we verify this result explicitly for the first non-trivial case $k=3$.
 In this case the parafermion theory in question coincides with the three-state Potts model and the algebra of non-abelian anyons is generated by:

 where we label $SU(3)$ representations by their dimension and $Spin(3)\cong SU(2)$ representations by their Dynkin index (i.e.\ their dimension is the label plus one.)
 In particular, the anyon $(\mathbf{8},4)$ is non-abelian with fusion rule: